HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 ka:

-vc: Show q4 AND q5 AND is2 AND ao3 AND ao4a AND ao4b if vsbstyp = 10 | 11
+vc: Show q4 AND q5 AND is2 AND ao3 AND ao4a AND ao4b if (vsbstyp10 = 1 OR vsbstyp11 = 1)

 av: